steveklabnik/rust_for_rubyists/book/chapter-04.md

 Then, use `rustc` with a special flag:

-    $ rust --test testing.rs
+    $ rustc --test testing.rs

-This tells `rust` to compile your tests, and replaces the `main` function with a test runner.
+This tells `rustc` to compile your tests, and replaces the `main` function with a test runner.
 Try it out:

     $ ./testing